-------------------

 We are often surprised by Dr. Sproul, in that he has a reputation as a stellar Bible teacher.
 However, we have examined many of his teachings in this blog and found them to be wanting.
 This is mostly because he actually doesn't teach the Bible, he teaches what his Reformed/Calvinism doctrine has to say about the Bible.
 We have never read him explain anything apart from his Reformed/Calvinism.

 In the below article he explains Jesus' death for our sins in financial, transactional terms.
-There was no financial transaction.
+But there was no financial transaction.
 No exchange.
 It was not a legal proceeding.

 Jesus' death and spilled blood was sacrificial.
 He died as the perfect Lamb of God, and His blood washed us clean.
 That was all that was necessary.
-The Father's wrath was not transferred to Jesus because His blood was enough.
+The Father's wrath was not transferred to Jesus because His blood was enough to propitiate (turn away wrath).

 Lastly, we are happy that Dr. Sproul provides some Bible quotes.
 But he makes so many undocumented claims about the Bible that we must deem this Bad Bible Teaching.